 Alternative initial parameter values (i.e., jitter run)

 Goal: Ensure that the model converges upon a global solution regardless of the starting values used.
-The objective function for a stock assessment model may have more than one minima.
+The objective function for a stock assessment model may have more than one local minima.
 It is important to evaluate whether the calculated solution that minimizes the nonlinear objective function is sensitive to the initial parameter values.

 Description: Non-linear models need starting values and sometimes it is not trivial to generate these values.
 Poor choices can lead to non-convergence or convergence upon a local rather than global minimum.
 Starting the model using alternative but wise starting values can provide evidence that the model estimates are based on the global minimum if all values lead to the same likelihood.